-Homeworks: There will be regular homework assignments throughout the semester, generally assigned and due every other week.
-Each homework must be submitted electronically.
+Homeworks: There will be regular homework assignments throughout the semester, generally assigned and due every few weeks.
+Each homework must be submitted electronically via Course Site.
 No credit will be given for any late assignment.
 You are free to consult with other students when working on homework, but the work you turn in must be your own.
 Please cite any references you use, including fellow students.